khromov/svelte-ai-search-api/README.md

 # ai-search-api

-A Bun HTTP server that answers questions using AI (via the Vercel AI SDK) with tool access from the [Svelte MCP server](https://mcp.svelte.dev).
+A Bun HTTP server that answers questions using AI with tool access from the [Svelte MCP server](https://mcp.svelte.dev).
+Uses the [Vercel AI SDK](https://ai-sdk.dev/) with [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) for model routing.

 ## Setup